contentful/rich-text/CONTRIBUTING.md

 - `npm run clean` removes any built files and `node_modules`
 - `npm run lint` runs our TypeScript linter on all `.ts` files in each package
 - `npm run test` runs unit tests for all packages
-- `npm run test:ci` runs unit tests in CI mode (same as would be run by Travis)
+- `npm run test:ci` runs unit tests in CI mode
 - `npm run test:watch` runs unit tests in "watch" mode (will refresh relevant code paths on save)